mangband/mangclient-js/README.md

 and will probably be used for consolidating protocol handlers some more.

-Related file: react.html, z-canvas.js, ui-react.js.
+Related files: react.html, z-canvas.js, ui-react.js.